UST-MICO/mico-case-study/README.md

 ## Step 4: Model the Integration

-As described in the MICO [tutorial](https://mico-docs.readthedocs.io/en/latest/tutorials/05-messaging-based-applications.html), create an application that includes all imported services (kafka-connector service does not need to be imported, it is used internally), and model the integration shown in the main description by connecting respective services and patterns by means of topics.
+As described in this [MICO tutorial](https://mico-docs.readthedocs.io/en/latest/tutorials/05-messaging-based-applications.html), create an application that includes all imported services (kafka-connector service does not need to be imported, it is used internally), and model the integration shown in the main description figure by connecting respective services and patterns by means of topics.
 When imported, all services are drawn as grey boxes.
 **To create a topic**: drag an edge from the service (or pattern) node to the canvas, type in the topic name and choose its role (input/output).
 **To create a pattern**: drag an edge from the topic node to the canvas.
 After a generic kafka-connector node is created, click on its name and choose the respective pattern implementation, e.g., `message-filter`.
 **Requirement**: input topics for *Standard Loyalty Service* and *Premium Loyalty Service* must be named `standard-in` and `premium-in`, respectively.